TommiKorhonen/booklist/README.md

 2. After cloning run this in the booklist folder: npm run docker:up
 3. When everything is installed and set up you can run the app in http://localhost:3000/

+## If you need to build or down the container for some reason use these commands:
+* npm run docker:build
+* npm run docker:down

 ## Features

 ### Create book